CHATS-lab/persuasive_jailbreaker/README.md

     <a href="https://arxiv.org/abs/2401.06373" target="_blank" style="text-decoration: none;">[arXiv]</a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://chats-lab.github.io/persuasive_jailbreaker/" target="_blank" style="text-decoration: none;">[Project Page]</a>
 </b>
 </p>
+## Important update [Oct 9th, 2024] 🚀

+Since we disclosed our results earlier, the attack is less effective now after several months, so we decided to release the data in a more open format.
+🔍 **What's New?**

+The data is now on [huggingface](https://huggingface.co/datasets/CHATS-Lab/Persuasive-Jailbreaker-Data)!

 ------------
 ## Important update [April 2nd, 2024] 🚀